bueler/mccarthy/projects/2018/sideshelf/README.md

 ADVISOR: Ed Bueler

-DESCRIPTION: Recent theoretical and laboratory work by Pegler (2016) extends understanding of steady-state ice shelf shapes to include side-wall stresses.
-A wide range of theoretical ice shelf profiles have now been analyzed.
-This is a toolset for understanding the dynamical configuration of the present-day ice shelves in Antarctica (in particular).
-We will explore these ideas via by-hand analysis,  numerical computations, and analysis of observed ice shelves in Antarctica.
+DESCRIPTION: Recent theoretical and laboratory work by Pegler (2016) examines steady-state ice shelf shapes including side-wall stresses.
+As a result of this and related work, a wide range of theoretical ice shelf profiles have now been analyzed.
+These profiles are a toolset for understanding the dynamical configuration of the present-day ice shelves in Antarctica.
+We will explore these ideas via by-hand analysis and numerical computations, and using observations of ice shelves in Antarctica.
 The starting point will be a numerical solution of a standard model of a steady-state ice shelf.

 SOFTWARE REQUIREMENTS: Matlab/Octave or (numerical) Python.